19hours/sg-statutes/Acts/Children and Young Persons Act.md

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

-(6) Where an offender, while being detained in a place of detention or a juvenile rehabilitation centre pursuant to an order under subsection (1)(g) or (i), is found guilty of another offence by the Juvenile Court, the Court may, instead of making a fresh order against the offender under subsection (1)(g) or (i), extend the period of detention that is being served by the offender.
+(6) Where an offender, while being detained in a place of detention or a juvenile rehabilitation centre pursuant to an order under subsection (1)(g) or (i), is found guilty of another offence by the Youth Court, the Court may, instead of making a fresh order against the offender under subsection (1)(g) or (i), extend the period of detention that is being served by the offender.

 [20/2001]

 [3/2011 wef 20/07/2011]

+[Act 27 of 2014 wef 01/10/2014]

-(7) Where a Juvenile Court is satisfied, on the representations of the manager of a place of detention, a juvenile rehabilitation centre or a place of safety, that a person ordered to be detained in the place of detention, juvenile rehabilitation centre or place of safety is of so unruly a character that he cannot be so detained, the Court may —
+(7) Where a Youth Court is satisfied, on the representations of the manager of a place of detention, a juvenile rehabilitation centre or a place of safety, that a person ordered to be detained in the place of detention, juvenile rehabilitation centre or place of safety is of so unruly a character that he cannot be so detained, the Court may —

 (a) order the person to be transferred to and detained in a juvenile rehabilitation centre or in another juvenile rehabilitation centre, as the case may be, which the Court considers more suitable for him and to be detained there for the whole or any part of the unexpired period of detention; or

-(b) order the person to be brought before a District Court to be dealt with under section 305 of the Criminal Procedure Code 2010 if the person —
+(b) deal with the person, or order the person to be brought before a District Court to be dealt with, under section 305 of the Criminal Procedure Code 2010 if the person —

 (i) has attained the age of 16 years; or

 (ii) having attained the age of 14 years but being below the age of 16 years, has previously been dealt with by a court in connection with another offence and had, in respect of that other offence, been ordered under subsection (1)(i) to be sent to a juvenile rehabilitation centre,

-and the Juvenile Court is satisfied that it is expedient with a view to his reformation that he should undergo a period of training in a reformative training centre.
+and the Youth Court is satisfied that it is expedient with a view to his reformation that he should undergo a period of training in a reformative training centre.

 [3/2011 wef 20/07/2011]

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

+[Act 27 of 2014 wef 01/10/2014]

 ### Power to convene juvenile case conference to deal with child or young person guilty of offence

-45\.—(1) Without prejudice to section 44, the Juvenile Court may, for the purpose of dealing with a child or young person who has been found guilty of committing an offence (referred to in this section as the offender), convene a juvenile case conference in accordance with the prescribed requirements and a juvenile case conference so convened may deal with the offender by —
+45\.—(1) Without prejudice to section 44, the Youth Court may, for the purpose of dealing with a child or young person who has been found guilty of committing an offence (referred to in this section as the offender), convene a juvenile case conference in accordance with the prescribed requirements and a juvenile case conference so convened may deal with the offender by —

 (a) reprimanding the offender;